Dynamic Learning v. Static Learning (DO THIS, NOT THAT)

 Create More Dynamic Learning Experiences

-Do This, Not That!
-Here’s a handy infographic to help you see ways to create more dynamic learning experiences!
+Here’s a handy infographic, Dynamic Learning v.
+Static Learning (DO THIS, NOT THAT) to help you see ways to create more dynamic learning experiences!

 Are the learning experiences in your classroom static or dynamic?
 Static, one-and-done activities prevent us from taking full advantage of the changes in learning–the digital tools at our disposal, access the global connections where the learning to take on a life of its own and becomes more dynamic.
 Are you making the most of the technology in your classroom?

 I introduced the idea of Dynamic Learning in a previous post, Move from a Static Classroom to a Dynamic Classroom.
 These are ideas I am still developing and are in constant revision.
 I also shared a framework for Dynamic Learning in this post, How to Push the Boundaries of School with Dynamic Learning.
 I promise you that I am not trying to invent something new here, the new ideas and tools are there.
 We have to do NEW THINGS with the NEW TOOLS!
 I just want to help teachers take learning to another level, where learning is no longer a static activity, but DYNAMIC!